 Signs of methylmalonic acidemia can vary widely and usually start within the first few days to months of life.
 Symptoms can be caused by eating foods that the body cannot break down or by long periods without eating.
 Symptoms can also be brought on by illness or infection.
 Milder forms of methylmalonic acidemia may not appear until later in infancy or childhood.

 Signs of the condition may include the following:

 Methylmalonic acidemia (methylmalonyl-CoA mutase) is caused by changes in the MMUT gene.
 The MMUT gene gives your body instructions for making the enzyme methylmalonyl CoA mutase.

-Without a working MMUT gene, your baby’s body cannot make enough normal copies of methylmalonyl CoA mutase.
+Without a working MMUT gene, your baby's body cannot make enough working methylmalonyl CoA mutase.
 As a result, their body has trouble breaking down proteins, lipids, and cholesterol.
 Their body cannot make enough energy, and harmful toxins build up and damage their body.

 - Methylmalonic acidemia is an autosomal recessive condition.
 Babies inherit the condition when each parent passes down a nonworking MMUT gene to their baby.
 Only babies with two nonworking MMUT genes—one from the mom and one from the dad—have this condition.

 - People with one working copy and one nonworking copy of the MMUT gene are called carriers.

 - Carriers do not have or develop the condition.
 However, they may pass down a nonworking copy of the gene to their children.